Order Summary 0 Item (s)

 Introduction

-This webinar will provide CPAs with an in-depth examination of the unique compliance and audit challenges facing auditors of tax-exempt hospitals.
-Our panel of nonprofit accounting and auditing professionals will discuss the ongoing scrutiny community hospitals face, including the challenges of meeting multiple guidelines such as 501(r) compliance requirements, the Uniform Guidance, and preparing Schedule H of Form 990.
-They will also address best practices to avoid audit deficiencies.
+This webinar will provide CPAs, C-suite, and hospital finance and revenue cycle personnel with an in-depth examination of the unique compliance and audit challenges facing auditors of tax-exempt hospitals.
+Our panel of tax-exempt organization specialists will discuss the ongoing scrutiny community hospitals face, including the challenges of meeting multiple guidelines such as 501(r) compliance requirements, addressing IRS audits, and preparing Schedule H of Form 990.
+They will also address best practices to avoid IRS audit deficiencies.

 Description